syncfusion-content/fileformat-docs/File-Formats/Presentation/SmartArt.md

 ## Adding SmartArt to a Slide

-You can add any of the predefined SmartArt diagrams to PowerPoint presentation.
+You can add any of the predefined SmartArt diagrams to PowerPoint Presentation.
 The following code example demonstrates adding a SmartArt to a Slide.

 {% highlight c# %}
-// Create an instance of PowerPoint presentation
+// Create an instance of PowerPoint Presentation

 IPresentation presentation = Presentation.Create();

-//Add a blank slide to the presentation
+//Add a blank slide to the Presentation

 ISlide slide = presentation.Slides.Add(SlideLayoutType.Blank);

 //Add a BasicBlockList SmartArt to the slide at the specified size and position.

-ISmartArt smartArt = slide.Shapes.AddSmartArt(SmartArtType.BasicBlockList, 0, 0, 640, 426); //Save the presentation
+ISmartArt smartArt = slide.Shapes.AddSmartArt(SmartArtType.BasicBlockList, 0, 0, 640, 426);

+//Save the Presentation

 presentation.Save("SmartArt.pptx");

-//Close the presentation
+//Close the Presentation

 presentation.Close();

 {% endhighlight %}

 {% highlight vb.net %}
-'Create an instance of PowerPoint presentation
+'Create an instance of PowerPoint Presentation

 Dim presentationDocument As IPresentation = Presentation.Create()

-'Add a blank slide to the presentation
+'Add a blank slide to the Presentation

 Dim slide As ISlide = presentationDocument.Slides.Add(SlideLayoutType.Blank)